Gabaldonlab/redundans/README.md

 ```

 ### Docker image
-You need to install (docker)[https://www.docker.com/] first `wget -qO- https://get.docker.com/ | sh`.
+You need to install [docker](https://www.docker.com/) first `wget -qO- https://get.docker.com/ | sh`.
-Then, you can run test example by:
+Then, you can run the test example by executing:
 ```bash
 # process the data inside the image - all data will be lost at the end
 docker run -it -w /root/src/redundans lpryszcz/redundans:v0.11b ./redundans.py -v -i test/{600,5000}_{1,2}.fq.gz -f test/contigs.fa -o test/run1